JoshuaChil/SightLine/README.md

 processing on primary edge device during pipeline construction and evaluation, demonstrating faster computation times than competitive GPUs, while reducing load on system.
-- Our AI pipeline is packaged in a Kubernetes cluster, prepared for migration to Intel Developer Cloud (Tiber AI Cloud), to leverage Habana Gaudi accelerator series for vaster YOLOv8 training, expanding detectable objects.
-The Gaudi series has demonstrated lower environmental cost compared to other competitors, reinforcing ethical technology principles.
-- Our go to market strategy revolves around deploying our tested AI pipeline as a web interface that is powered by Xeon Scalable processors, due to their accelerated deep learning inference capabilities, that are critical for SightLine's instant detection and conversion of visual data into information for the LLM.
+- Our go to market strategy revolves around deploying our tested AI pipeline as a web interface, due to their accelerated deep learning inference capabilities, that are critical for SightLine's instant detection and conversion of visual data into information for the LLM.

 ## Intel Software Technologies